elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-characteristics-of-quantitative-research-methodologies.md

 url: /learn/education-studies/questions/what-are-the-main-characteristics-of-quantitative-research-methodologies
 score: -1.0
 related_article1:
-    id: 163678
+    id: 163688
     title: >-
-        How does inductive reasoning play a role in qualitative research?
+        What ethical considerations must be taken into account in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-inductive-reasoning-play-a-role-in-qualitative-research
+    url: /learn/education-studies/questions/what-ethical-considerations-must-be-taken-into-account-in-research
 related_article2:
-    id: 163680
+    id: 163675
     title: >-
-        How is deductive reasoning used in quantitative research?
+        What is the difference between objective and subjective knowledge in epistemology?
-    subject: Education Studies
+    subject: Philosophy and Greek Myths
-    url: /learn/education-studies/questions/how-is-deductive-reasoning-used-in-quantitative-research
+    url: /learn/philosophy-and-greek-myths/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
 related_article3:
-    id: 163674
+    id: 163682
     title: >-
-        How does positivism differ from social constructivism in terms of ontology?
+        What are the key elements of a research design?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-positivism-differ-from-social-constructivism-in-terms-of-ontology
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-a-research-design
 related_article4:
-    id: 163675
+    id: 163673
     title: >-
-        What is the difference between objective and subjective knowledge in epistemology?
+        What is ontology, and why is it important in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
+    url: /learn/education-studies/questions/what-is-ontology-and-why-is-it-important-in-research
 related_article5:
-    id: 163693
+    id: 163687
     title: >-
-        What is holism, and why is it important in qualitative research?
+        What is the importance of formulating research questions from a research problem?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
+    url: /learn/education-studies/questions/what-is-the-importance-of-formulating-research-questions-from-a-research-problem
 ---

 &nbsp;